 I compromised by agreeing to dinner in the vicinity of Times Square.
 I found a nice Italian restaurant but then discovered it was on the other side of Broadway from our hotel.
-“How will we ever work our way through all the crowds,” I wondered allowed.
+“How will we ever work our way through all the crowds,” I wondered out loud.

 My panic was calmed when I learned that a written confirmation from the restaurant would help.
 So early in the day, we walked there to scope out the route and secure our written reservation—the golden ticket it turned out.